John Finnegan (explorer): The 'Timbergetting' Voyage

 The four men, Thomas Pamphlett, Richard Parsons, John Thompson and Finnegan himself, left Sydney on 21 March 1823 bound for the ‘Five Islands’ (Illawarra).
 They had been hired to fetch cedar wood.
 Shortly after they departed a fierce storm blew them out to sea and they were forced to go 21 days without water.
 During this time Thompson died and was buried at sea a few days later, his friends not being able to put their boat ashore.
 The three survivors were beached on Moreton Island on 16 April 1823 and made friends with the local Aborigines.

 Assuming themselves to be somewhere south of Jervis Bay, the explorers determined to get back to Sydney.
 The natives took them by boat across the passage to Stradbroke Island where they spent approximately six weeks with the Noonucal tribe before heading across to the mainland, pulling in somewhere around the Cleveland area.
-They then began to travel north in hope of reaching civilization.
+They then began to travel north in hope of reaching civilisation.
 It wasn't long before the trio stumbled across a large river which they were unable to cross.
 They trekked upstream for almost a month, weakened due to lack of good food and hardly able to swim many of the creeks they encountered en route.
 Upon reaching Oxley Creek, however, they procured a canoe and attempted their first crossing of the river.